Rav Meir Baal Haness and Famous Rabbi Meirs of Jewish History

 As one of the sages who transmitted the Oral Torah during the times of terrible suffering and darkness that befell the Jewish people under Roman rule in the post-Second Temple era, Rav Meir Baal Hanes nonetheless taught his students that even death, in the light of Torah, can be seen as positive.
 When he read to them the words “tov meod” (very good) in Parshas Bereishis that describe the brand-new, fully created world, he expounded that even death was included as part of that goodness.

 The Gemara recounts story after story about the life of Rav Meir Baal Haness, and how, true to his own Torah teaching, saw only light where others felt only darkness.
-In one incident, his wife Bruria gave him the insight to withstand the loss of two young sons with incredible faith.
+In one incident, Bruria, the wife of Rebbe Meir Baal haness gave him the insight to withstand the loss of two young sons with incredible faith.
 Their children, they recognized, were but a precious loan entrusted to them by their Creator, Who had now seen fit to return their souls to the Heavenly treasure house.